The fight of the century

 But then it gets a little more interesting.
 Each character is slotted into a one-to-four ratio category.
 Heavy hitters like Akuma and Orochi Iori, usually hidden boss characters in their respective games, are Ratio 4.
 Ratio 3 features boss characters such as M. Bison, Geese and Rugal.
 Ratio 2 is for the middle-class fighter like Ryu, Ken, Kyo Kusanagi and Mai.
 In the lowest ratio are lightweights like Sakura, Benimaru, Yuri and Dhalsim.
 The Ratio System allows multiple combinations so long as the ratio equals four.
 Building your team is crucial because of the power balance implications and their potential matchups.

-The in-depth fighting system is not without its flaws, however.
-The placement of some characters in the Ratio System is questionable and their movesets being pressed between EX and regular categorization is artificial limitations imposed at best.
+characters in the Ratio System is questionable and their movesets being pressed between EX and regular categorization is artificial limitations imposed at best.
 This is fixed in the sequel but here it’s a problem that slightly affects gameplay adversely.

 In addition to the Ratio System there is the Groove System.
 A two-part function, the Groove System determines how the characters perform certain basic moves like rolling and dashing and how super moves work.
 Capcom Groove plays a lot like Street Fighter Alpha 3 with access to Level 3 supers immediately with enough super meter built up.
 SNK Groove plays similarly to the Extra Mode in the King of Fighters series.
 Here, you only get access to Level 3 supers when your life meter is flashing, though you can charge your meter manually to gain Level 1 supers.
 There’s a lot of strategy involved in choosing the right Groove and applying its properties to your advantage, which is a nice change of pace.